UniversalDependencies/UD_Tagabawa-GJA/README.md

 # Introduction

-Annotation is done manually by Glyd Jun Arañes with and Mary Jane Cooke.
+Annotation is done manually by Glyd Jun Arañes with Mary Jane Cooke.
 This treebank is part of Glyd's research for his PhD in Language Studies at the University of Helsinki.

 # Acknowledgments